BlueGandalf/VR-Language-Learning-Project/README.md

 # VR-Language-Learning-Project
 A VR app that can help users learn languages.
 This was a key part of my final year project

+## Introduction
+My final year project's title was "Learning a New Language Using a VR Environment", and was an individual project worth 40 credits, or 1/3 of my final year's marks.
+The report and demo provided are reviewed and assessed.
+The other files store all necessary scripts and files needed to import the file into Unity and customise and use the app.

 ## To view scripts

 Scripts that have been written by me can be found in the /Scripts/ folder.
 These are also in the Unity Project folder (under /Assets/Scripts/), but have been copied into this folder for convenience.